-"Confused Disciples" - Mark 1:29-39
+"Looking Outwards" - Mark 1:29-39

 Is your head spinning?
 Mine was after the first time I read through the passage from Mark's gospel that we just heard.
 To be honest, my head was still spinning after the twentieth time I read through it.
-At first I thought it might be the meds ... the stuff I was taking to try to beat back the symptoms of a bad head cold this week.
-But no, even as the meds stopped and the head cold subsided a bit, that dizzy, swimming feeling still came back on each reading.
+At first I thought it might be the meds ... the stuff I was taking to try to beat back the pain from my elbow that I injured (again!) this week.
+But even as the effects of the meds waned that dizzy, swimming feeling still came back on each reading, and I still wondered, "Where's Waldo?"

-Eventually I realized that it was the dizzying pace of the text itself that was the problem.
-From the synagogue to the house, four fast names speeding by (will there be a test?), Simon's mother-in-law, a quick healing, a meal, it's evening, the whole city at the door, curing and casting out demons, it's morning, Jesus is missing, Simon and the boys form a search party, a confrontation, and then all over Galilee!
+Eventually I realized that it was the dizzying pace of the changes in locations and details in the text itself that was the problem.
+Starting at the synagogue then quickly relocating to the house; four fast names speeding by (will there be a test?); discovering Simon's ill mother-in-law; a quick miraculous healing; everybody digs into a full-blown meal; now instead of the gentle sounds of evening the whole city is at the door; there's a flurry of curing and casting out demons; suddenly it's morning; Jesus is missing; Simon and the boys form a search party; there's a confrontation between Jesus and the new disciples; and then we're all over Galilee!
 WHEW!
 Did I miss anything?
 All of that, in eleven short verses!